Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 You can configure MKE to use your own TLS certificates.
 As a result, your browser and other client tools will trust your MKE installation.

-Mirantis recommends that you make this change outside of peak business hours.
+Mirantis recommends that you make TLS certificate changes outside of peak business hours.
 Your applications will continue to run normally.
 However, the Ingress Controller will restart, and applications exposed through it may experience a short period of unavailability.